What is Musical Copyright?

 Although these two copyrights are inextricably linked for obvious reasons, they are separate business assets that trigger different revenue streams.

 Subject to granting an assignment of copyright/license to a music publisher or record label, the author of the musical work (i.e. songwriter) will generally be the owner of the musical work copyright, while the performer of the song on the record and/or producer will generally be the owner of the sound recording copyright (referred to as the “maker” under the Copyright Act).
-If you are both the author of the musical work and performer on the record and/or producer, subject to an agreement to the contrary, you will likely own both the musical work copyright and sound recording copyright.

 It is common for songwriters and performers, as they progress in their careers, to work with music publishers and record labels to commercially exploit their copyrights.
 At that stage, music publishers will generally own/control (in whole or in part) the musical work copyrights, and record labels will generally own/control (in whole or in part) the sound recording copyrights.